 What if my excavation work is delayed after lines are marked?

 Your locate request will expire in 30 calendar days.
 If excavation continues past the 30 day period, your locate request will need to be renewed.
 You may renew your locate request three business days prior to the expiration date by dialing 811 or 1-800-282-7411 or visiting my.ga811.com.
 You should have received the expiration date and renewal date when you called in or entered your locate request.

 What if I accidentally hit a line while I am digging?

 Call Georgia 811 to report the damage, even if utility services are not interrupted.
 Operators are available 24/7, 365 days a year to take emergency calls, 811 or 1-800-282-7411.
 If an underground utility containing a hazardous material is damaged and hazardous material is leaking, the contractor is required to notify 911 immediately regardless of the size of the facility.

-Some of the marks at my excavation site have faded and several flags are missing.
+Some of the marks at my excavation site have faded.
 Can I get the lines re-marked?

 Yes.
 Simply contact Georgia 811, dial 811 or 1-800-282-7411, and request that your lines be remarked.
 Once you call, you must cease all excavation work until the utility companies remark their lines.

 Does Georgia 811 offer training for excavators and contractors?